Skip to content

 Merchant of Record and VAT: Why Founders Use MoRs for EU VAT, UK VAT and Sales Tax

-If you sell SaaS, software, online courses, digital downloads, paid communities or coaching programs across borders, you can quickly run into EU VAT, UK VAT, sales tax, VAT ID collection and customer invoice questions.
+Sell SaaS, software, online courses, digital downloads, a paid community or a coaching program across borders and you run into the same wall: EU VAT, UK VAT, US sales tax, VAT ID collection, customer invoices.
+Each country has its own rules.

-A Merchant of Record can be attractive because the provider may become the legal seller or reseller for the transaction.
-When that is true, the provider may handle covered VAT calculation, tax collection, remittance, invoices, refunds and chargebacks inside its own operating model.
+A Merchant of Record can take that off your plate because the provider may become the legal seller, or reseller, for the transaction.
+When it does, VAT calculation, collection, remittance, invoices, refunds and chargebacks can all happen inside its setup instead of yours.

-A MoR does not magically handle every tax problem for every business model.
-The scope depends on your seller country, the customer country, the product category, whether the buyer is B2B or B2C, and whether the provider accepts your exact offer.
+No MoR handles every tax problem for every business.
+What it covers depends on where you're based, where your customer is, what you sell, whether the buyer is a business or a consumer, and whether the provider accepts your offer at all.

-• • Ask whether EU VAT and UK VAT are included for your product category.
+• • Is EU and UK VAT included for your specific product category?

-• • Ask who appears as seller on the customer invoice.
+• • Who shows up as the seller on the customer's invoice?

-• • Ask whether B2B VAT ID collection and reverse-charge flows are supported.
+• • Is B2B VAT ID collection and reverse-charge supported?

-• • Ask how refunds and chargebacks affect VAT reporting.
+• • How do refunds and chargebacks show up in VAT reporting?

-OSS, the EU One Stop Shop, is a reporting scheme.
-It can simplify how a seller reports cross-border B2C VAT in the EU, but the seller still needs to know when VAT applies, which rate to charge, what evidence to keep and how to file.
+OSS, the EU's One Stop Shop, is a reporting scheme.
+It makes filing cross-border B2C VAT across the EU simpler, but you're still the seller: you decide when VAT applies, which rate to charge, what evidence to keep and how to file.

-A Merchant of Record or reseller model is different.
-If the provider is the seller for the transaction, VAT may be handled inside the provider’s tax setup.
-That can remove a lot of operational work, but only if the provider truly covers your case.
+A MoR or reseller model works differently.
+If the provider is the seller on the transaction, the VAT sits inside its tax setup, not yours.
+That can wipe out a lot of operational work, but only when the provider genuinely covers your case.

-Online education is not always a clean digital product.
-A pre-recorded course, a live cohort, a paid community, a group coaching program and a 1:1 coaching package can trigger different eligibility and tax questions.
+Online education rarely fits neatly into 'digital product.'
+A pre-recorded course, a live cohort, a paid community, a group program and a 1:1 package can each raise different eligibility and tax questions.

-For this reason, course creators and coaches should not pick a MoR only because it mentions digital products.
-They should verify coaching, consulting, live delivery, B2C VAT, B2B invoices and VAT ID collection directly with the provider.
+So don't pick a MoR just because its homepage says 'digital products.'
+Confirm coaching, consulting, live delivery, B2C VAT, B2B invoices and VAT ID collection with the provider directly, for the offer you actually sell.

-The practical checklist before choosing a MoR for VAT
+What to confirm before you rely on a MoR for VAT

-Before you rely on any Merchant of Record for VAT, get written confirmation for your exact flow.
-Include your company country, customer countries, product type, delivery model, average transaction size and whether you sell B2B, B2C or both.
+Get it in writing, for your exact flow.
+Spell out your company country, your customer countries, the product, how it's delivered, your average transaction size, and whether you sell B2B, B2C or both.

-The goal is not just to find a checkout that works.
-The goal is to know who is responsible for VAT, who invoices the customer, who remits tax, and what your accountant will receive at the end of the month.
+The point isn't a checkout that works.
+It's knowing who owns the VAT, who invoices the customer, who remits, and what lands on your accountant's desk at the end of the month.

 • • EU VAT coverage